shyakahamza/Smart-Energy-Grid-Monitoring-System-/README.md

-# IoT Smart Grid Analytics Engine (TimescaleDB & Grafana)
+# Smart Grid Analytics Engine (TimescaleDB & Grafana)

 ## Setup & Installation
 1. **Database Setup**: Install TimescaleDB locally, connect to your PostgreSQL instance, and execute the SQL scripts found in `src/database/` in sequential order.